 At Altmore, Science is taught through a broad and balanced curriculum.
-Teachers in Key Stage 1 plan lessons using the scheme of work designed by Cornerstones in order to ensure the National Curriculum objectives are met.
-Our aim is to develop inquisitive scientific minds and to develop the children’s knowledge and understanding of the world around them.
-Teachers carefully plan lessons that provide the children with opportunities to develop resilience as they overcome barriers and understand their own strengths and areas for development.
+We aim to develop the children’s scientific minds and to develop their knowledge and understanding of the world around them.
 Science at Altmore is also about developing the children’s ideas and helping them make sense of the world they live in through investigations and explorations.
-This will develop their curiosity of the world we live in and nurture an enthusiasm for the subject.

 Our aim is that all children will:

 - Develop scientific skills and confidence over time

 In Early Years, teachers use the Statutory Framework for the Early Years Foundation Stage and Development Matters to plan and sequence a set of lessons.
 Their planning ensures children have opportunities to experience a wide range of activities linked to ‘Understanding the World.’
 The children are encouraged to explore and find out about people, places and the environment they live in.
 These activities ensure the children are able to develop their vocabulary and build on what they already know.

 The children in Reception have taken part in some very exciting learning experiences that they have thoroughly enjoyed.
 These hands-on experiences have led the children to develop their understanding of the world around them.
 The children were focusing on the texts: The Odd Egg by Emily Gravett and The Ugly Duckling.
 Before the children started reading the stories, they made predictions about animals that hatch from eggs.
 The children were able to use what they already know about animals to help them answer the question.
 Here are some of the children’s predictions.